 On December 27, 2018, Justice Bransten of the New York County Commercial Division issued a decision Norddeutsche Landesbank Girozentrale v.
 Tilton, 2018 NY Slip Op.
-33386(U), holding that questions of fact precluded summary judgment on a fraud claim based on the issue of the plaintiff’s reliance on the alleged misrepresentations, explaining:
+33386(U), holding that questions of fact precluded dismissal of a fraud claim based on the issue of the plaintiff’s reliance on the alleged misrepresentations, explaining:

 Defendants argue Plaintiffs fail to adequately plead justifiable reliance because they failed to conduct sufficient diligence into the structure and operation of the Funds prior to investing.
 As sophisticated investors, Plaintiffs had an obligation to conduct their own diligence.
 However, a sophisticated plaintiffs fraud claim will not be precluded where it has sufficiently alleged that defendant possessed peculiar knowledge of the facts underlying the fraud, and the circumstances present would preclude any investigation by plaintiff conducted with due diligence.